Security and Privacy on Generative Data in AIGC: A Survey: Privacy on Generative Data

 \subsection{Summary}

 In table \ref{tab:privacy}, we summarize the solutions for privacy protection on generative data.
 In the case of privacy in AIGC, differential privacy provides a provable guarantee for generative data, but may make the distribution of generative data different from the real data, reducing data utility.
-Replication detection and data deduplication avoid any manipulation of models but rely on appropriate image similarity metrics.
-Machine unlearning promotes that generative data no longer contains sensitive content via model fine-tuning.
-Current machine unlearning schemes for generative models are still relatively underdeveloped and will be a promising exploration direction.
+Replication detection and data deduplication avoid any manipulation of models but rely on appropriate image similarity metrics. {Machine unlearning promotes that generative data no longer contains sensitive content via model fine-tuning.
+In particular, as the size of the generative model increases, this fine-tuning technique will receive more attention.} Current machine unlearning schemes for generative models are still relatively underdeveloped and will be a promising exploration direction. {In addition, adversarial attacks can also have an impact on the privacy of generative data.
+On the one hand, adversarial attacks can attack generative models to prevent them from learning about privacy content in real data, thus securing generative data from replicating privacy content at the source.
+On the other hand, adversarial attacks can also attack privacy-preserving methods (e.g., machine unlearning) to prevent the removal of sensitive information, which exacerbates the privacy challenge on generative data.}

 In the case of AIGC for privacy, the realism, diversity, and controllability of AIGC provide important directions for the privacy protection of real data, especially for unstructured data such as images.
 Due to the mature research of GANs, a plethora of existing works utilize GANs to generate virtual content for privacy protection.
 Compared to GANs, diffusion models exhibit stronger generative capabilities.
 Therefore, as its controllability improves, it will shine even more in data privacy protection.
 In addition, it is important to note that the generated virtual data needs to avoid the \textit{privacy in AIGC}, otherwise bringing additional privacy issues.